Twins and individuality... This is something that all parents of twins

 towards the latter, personally, or at least more so. *Don't worry, you can add your own opinion at the end of the page! :-)

-I feel like many parents of twins, all too often, get so caught up in their twins' individuality as a personal responsibility that they neglect the fact that they are twins at all.
-They think, "I have to separate them in school ", "They need to find their own friends", "They are twins, but positively must never be referred to as such", etc.
+In extreme cases parents can get so caught up in their twins' individuality as a personal responsibility that they neglect the fact that they are twins at all.
+They think, "I have to separate them in school ", or "They need to find their own friends", "They are twins, but positively must never be referred to as such", etc.

 I have read numerous articles that go on and on about the constant need to be sure your twins never ever feel like they could possibly be the same.
 Okay, I may be exaggerating a bit (those articles have their good points too).
 But, seriously, individuality is not created.
-Individuality comes naturally.
+Individuality comes naturally...in my opinion.

 First off, your twins are automatically individuals, as they each have their own bodies and brains.
 So, in that respect, they are much like any other siblings co-existing in the same family.